Bob Armstrong (ice hockey, born 1931)

 Robert Richard Armstrong (April 7, 1931 – November 6, 1990) was a Canadian professional ice hockey defenceman.
 He played in the National Hockey League with the Boston Bruins between 1951 and 1961.

 Career

 Armstrong played junior hockey with the Stratford Kroehlers and broke into the NHL with the Boston Bruins in the 1950–51 season.
 Armstrong was known as a hard-hitting defenceman and could be found on the Boston blueline for every one of his 542 career NHL games.
-He was involved in many fights and made it to the Stanley Cup Finals three times, in 1953, 1957 and 1958.
+He was involved in many fights and made it to the Stanley Cup Final three times, in 1953, 1957 and 1958.
 His team never won, however, losing each time to the Montreal Canadiens.

 He went on to be a master at Lakefield College School and died on November 6, 1990.